tschellenbach/Stream-Framework/docs/readme.rst

 But we don't want to publish to just one users feed.
 We want to publish to the feeds of all users which follow you.
-This action is called a fanout and is abstracted away in the Feedly manager class.
-We need to subclass the Feedly class and tell it how we can figure out which user follow us.
+This action is called a fanout and is abstracted away in the manager class.
+We need to subclass the Manager class and tell it how we can figure out which user follow us.

 .. code:: python

+    from stream_framework.feed_managers import Manager

-    class PinFeedly(Feedly):
+    class PinFeedly(Manager):
         feed_classes = dict(
             normal=PinFeed,
         )